Thrush

 Internal Pessary

-The symptoms of genital thrush in women are:
+The primary symptoms of genital thrush in women are:

 • Irritation and itching around the vagina

-• Stinging or soreness when you urinate or during sex
+• Stinging or soreness during sex or while urinating

-For men, the symptoms of genital thrush are:
+The primary symptoms of genital thrush in men are:

-• A white discharge from the penis that looks similar to cottage cheese
+• A white discharge from the penis resembling cottage cheese

 • Irritation or redness on the head of the penis or under the foreskin